 Both new and junior team members are highly impressionable.
 Often their behaviour is ignored until they are more senior, which means the example they follow is largely up to themselves.
 The military uses senior staff to train junior staff – nothing new there – except that it is more than buddying.
 It is expected that the senior team member will embody the types of behaviour and values you want to replicate, as well as demonstrate the best way to do something the first time and reinforce it.

 Managers often assume that new staff know how to send an email, how to run a structured meeting, how to develop a proposal, how to provide feedback.
 Of the many businesses I have worked with, all have complained about poor communication from top down, from bottom up and across business units.
 The cause is very simple – their team members have never been told or shown the right way (your way) to do things.
-In addition, the good behaviour they do demonstrate has not been priased and reinforced.
+In addition, the good behaviour they do demonstrate has not been praised and reinforced.

-2. Identify leadership potential early.
+Leadership Development Lesson 2.
+Identify leadership potential early

 Leadership should not be a skill that is added on after someone has demonstrated 5 years of technical (job specific) skill.
 It should be in core tasks as early as possible, so that expectations of responsibility become a normal part of doing business.
 It is easy to identify those team members that relish the extra responsibility and those that prefer to shy away from it.
 If you don’t identify it early, someone else will.
 This generation are not going to wait 5 years for an opportunity to lead – they want to do it now.
 You can challenge that notion and force them to do the same apprenticeship you did – and lose them – or follow the military example and nurture leadership talent early.

-3. Provide leadership opportunities.
+Lesson 3.
+Provide leadership opportunities

 There is no point identifying your leadership talent and then not getting them to do anything.
 This could be simple things like running a meeting or planning a project, or larger tasks like running a small team.
 The important ingredient is guidance – and it is where business differs from the military dramatically.